-We can’t talk about sustainability in fashion without discussing decolonizing fashion.
+We can’t talk about sustainability in fashion without discussing its colonial roots.

 What does colonialism have to do with fashion?

 While colonialism is often thought of as a period of time that happened in history, when we take a look at the structures and systems that the fashion industry (and the economy as a whole) was built upon and is still operating on, it’s clear that colonization is deeply embedded in the industry — and our economy — to this day.